| Aragorn opened the door wearing

 waiting for them.

-The Mistress of the Ceremony lay on the bed; her body had been
+The Mistress of the Ceremony lay upon the bed, her body arranged

-arranged as if she were asleep but her face was contorted in agony.
+as though she were asleepbut her face was contorted in agony.

-The two elves beside him whispered their assent as witnesses
+The two elves beside him whispered their response as witnesses

 "Master Dínendal," said Legolas, after a respectful